AYVEEAIRIS/aviaris-landing-website/README.md

 ## Getting Started

+First, ensure you have all dependencies installed in the project by running `npm install` or `npm i` while in the project directory.

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev